 If you decide that [insert the plaintiff’s claimed trademark] is arbitrary or suggestive, it is considered inherently distinctive.
 An inherently distinctive trademark is valid and protectable.

 On the other hand, if you determine that [insert the plaintiff’s claimed trademark] is generic, it cannot be distinctive and therefore is not valid nor protectable.
-You must render a verdict for the defendant on the charge of infringement in Instruction [insert number of instruction regarding Trademark Elements and Burden of Proof, e.g., 15.6].
+You must render a verdict for the defendant [name] on the charge of infringement in Instruction [insert number of instruction regarding Trademark Elements and Burden of Proof, e.g., 15.6].

 If you decide that [insert the plaintiff’s claimed trademark] is descriptive, you will not know if the trademark is valid or invalid until you consider whether it has gained distinctiveness by the acquisition of secondary meaning, which I explain in Instruction [insert number of instruction regarding secondary meaning, e.g., 15.11].